AMP is Imperative for eCommerce

 AMP is Google’s answer to Facebook Instant Articles and Apple News, claims Search Engine Watch.
 Facebook Instant Articles enables publishers to select articles that display in Facebook’s mobile app in a format similar to the publisher’s website.
 This gives Facebook the ability to help publishers bypass ad blockers and deliver content that gets loaded lightning-fast due to being delivered in the app.
 Facebook monetizes this by allowing companies to either sell their advertising or having Facebook sell it for them, effectively giving Facebook revenue for hosting and monetization services.

 Apple News offers a similar opportunity for publishers using its platform.
 Google’s release of AMP followed a month later.

 - Unlike Facebook and Apple, Google is the world’s largest search engine, and using AMP gives users an SEO boost.

 - The faster load time of AMP helps retain visitors who are otherwise inclined to click away from slow-loading pages.

 - AMP includes several functions geared towards publishers and advertisers.
 These include the ability to select ad servers for ad trafficking, support for native ads and other formats and demand sources, full ad placement control, and measurements for viewability.
 Together, these features constitute a powerful arsenal for advertisers.

 Why It’s Urgent to Start Using AMP Now

 AMP’s search engine advantage makes it imperative for e-commerce sites to start utilizing AMP before their competition does.
 It’s easier to get in on the ground floor of one of Google’s updates than to play catch-up later.
 AMP stories will now appear below the “Top Stories” section on results displays, allowing publishers to leapfrog the competition.
-E-commerce sites that start taking advantage of this feature now will gain a major competitive advantage.
+E-commerce sites that take advantage of this feature will gain a major competitive advantage.
 Those who wait will find themselves trying to regain lost ground in an increasingly competitive environment.